kavitakattimani/pe-solutions/README.md

 1
 Problem choice made is: 1

-Time Taken in nano37561
+Time Taken in nano462037257
-sum of all the multiples of 3 or 5 below 1000 is:33165
+Summation of primes below two million is:1179908154

 PE2
 -----